cheind/image-stitch/README.md

 # Planar Image Stitching

-The code in this repository demonstrates stitching of images captured by cameras observing a **planar target**.
-We analytically derive homographies by assuming the camera pose wrt. to the target are known.
+This repository demonstrates stitching multiple images of a **planar target**.
+We analytically derive homographies by assuming the camera poses with respect to the target are known.
+Hence neihter feature matching nor  Linear Transforms (DLTs) are required to estimate the homographies.
 The following image shows four views stitched in the green reference camera frame.

 <p align="center" width="100%">
 <img src="etc/stitch-cam3.png" />